 David Mellor responds...

 Unfortunately, the simple answer is no. It is not possible to send phantom power through an unbalanced patchbay.
 Well it might be, but you would be putting 48 volts across the output pins of the microphone.
 A capacitor microphone will not work.
-A dynamic mic just might work, but I would have to worry about magnetic saturation of the core of the transformer, and possible damage.
+A dynamic mic just might work (even though it doesn't need phantom power), but I would have to worry about magnetic saturation of the core of the transformer, and maybe even damage.